CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 ## 4.1 Finding communities
 Finding different communities from the Mapper result corresponds to finding the topological features of the simplicial complex.
 Up to this point, the Mapper algorithm has converted our data into a simplicial complex which is called the Mapper Complex.
 Topological features of the Mapper complex represent $0$- or $1$-dimensional topological features such as connected components, up/down branches, and loops.
 Therefore, the topological features of the Mapper complex represent the different communities.
 So if we extract topological features from the Mapper complex, we can obtain these communities.

  The GUDHI library was used to extract topological features from the mapper complex.
-Connected components and loops are computed with SciPy functions~\cite{scipy}, and branches are detected with ``Union-Find'' and $0$-dimensional persistence of the 1-skeleton.
-Each shape in Fig.~\ref{communities} below shows one community colored in yellow.
+Connected components and loops are computed with [SciPy functions](https://scipy.org/), and branches are detected with ``Union-Find'' and $0$-dimensional persistence of the 1-skeleton.
+Each shape in Fig.8 below shows one community colored in yellow.

 <img width="600" alt="Screenshot 2023-07-06 at 13 57 10" src="https://github.com/CemBirbiri/Topological-data-analysis-of-human-brain-2022-internship/assets/46814542/ceb1f536-8c7c-4f05-a1b0-f9d663cb4a3e">